 Do you find you sometimes just don't have time to cook?
 Do you finish your working day and just want a nice hearty, filling meal?
 Do you own a slow cooker?
 (If not, you should!)
 Well, this recipe is perfect for you.

 This is probably one of the simplest and most filling recipes I have cooked for a while in my slow cooker.
-Plus. it's cheap, and although not super healthy, it is fairly good for you, as it contains very little fat and plenty of healthy ingredients.
-It's also great for trying to clear out your fridge or cupboard, as you can easily add a few other ingredients to it if you want.
+Plus it's cheap, and although not super healthy, it is fairly good for you as it contains very little fat and plenty of healthy ingredients.
+It's also great for clearing out your fridge or cupboard as you can easily add a few other ingredients to it if you want.

-- 1tsp if lazy or 2 cloves Garlic, chopped (or lazy)
+- 1 teaspoon or 2 cloves chopped garlic

-- While sausage mix is cooking add the carrots, kidney beans and made up stock to the slow cooker and set to heat on low.
+- Put the carrots, kidney beans, and stock in the slow cooker and set to heat on low.

-- Once the sausages have started to brown add the mix to the slow cooker and cover on low for 6-8 hours
+- Once the sausages have browned, add the mix to the slow cooker, cover, and leave it on low for 6-8 hours.

-- 30 minutes before you want to serve the meal add the tin of sweetcorn and stir well.
-Replace lid and leave for last 30 minutes
+- 30 minutes before serving, add the tin of sweet corn and stir well.
+Replace the lid and let it cook for the 30 minutes.

 - I added carrots as they happened to be the vegetable I had in the house at the time, you could just as easily add potatoes to the dish or any other root veg.

-- Kidney beans can be replaced with Haricot beans, black eyed beans or a mixture of beans.
+- Kidney beans can be replaced with haricot beans, black-eyed beans, or any mixture of beans.

-- This can also be made as a crock pot freezer meal, just cook all the meat and onions before placing it all in a freezer bag with the other ingredients and the stock and freeze.
+- This can also be made as a crock-pot freezer meal—just cook the meat and onions before placing it all in a freezer bag with the other ingredients and the stock and freeze.
 Pull out the night before and let thaw a little, then bung it in in the morning.
 Sorted!